Brick Stitch Beading Workshop with Eva Newell

 The Institute for American Indian Studies 38 Curtis Road, Washington, CT, United States

-Saturday, June 10 11:00am - 4pm In-Person Event Visit the Institute for American Indian Studies to learn about the more than 12,000-year history of Connecticut’s Native American inhabitants.
+Saturday, June 8th11:00AM - 4:00PM As part of the 20th annual Connecticut Open House Day, visit the Institute for American Indian Studies to learn about the more than 12,000-year history of Connecticut’s Native American inhabitants.
 Museum educators and docents will be offering introductory tours of the museum and replicated Algonkian village.
-Want a deeper dive?
-Test out your understanding of local Native […]
+Want a deeper dive? […]

 The Institute for American Indian Studies 38 Curtis Road, Washington, CT, United States